Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Akil Baddoo At The Plate

-- Baddoo has had an RBI in 19 games this year (22.4%), including four multi-RBI outings (4.7%).
+- In 19 games this season (22.1%), Baddoo has picked up an RBI, and in four of those games (4.7%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.